 - Transfer skillet to oven and bake for 8 - 12 minutes, or until fish begins to flake with a fork.
 Time will depend on the thickness of the fillet.
 Spoon pan juices over top and serve.

-- is a simple recipe to adjust.
+-can be adjusted to suit your taste.
 Want it spicier? add a little more mustard.
 Like it less sweet?
 Reduce the maple syrup and add a little more lemon.

 - 2 wild-caught salmon fillets, 4 - 5 oz. each (120- 150 gm each)